2019-10-22

 This is often included in the purchased Raspberry Pi kit:

 The SD card acts as the Pi's hard drive.
 This is the Micro SD card, which is smaller than a postage stamp.
 Buy these at any electronics or office store.
-Shop around for the best price (expect about $10).
+Shop around for the best price (expect about $15).
 Buy the card with a standard-sized adapter so it can plug it into a laptop or desktop's SD slot. ***Do not buy a 64GB or larger drive; it is not needed, nor will it work.

 Prerequisites:

-A. Identify a static (fixed) IP address on your home network/internal network, where the Raspberry Pi can live.
-From your local workstation, discover your network's IP-address range with these geeky but easy steps:
+On your home network/internal network, find an address where the Raspberry Pi can live.
+Start by finding your local workstation's network IP-address range with these geeky but easy steps:

 From a DOS / Command prompt (windows-R, "CMD"), type this command: